 From Dungeon Meshi to D&D

-As a DM, DM V is inspired by this approach.
+As a DM or Dungeon Master, DM V was heavily inspired by this approach.
 He wants players to explore their setting through the lens of food and really think about the monsters’ roles in the ecosystem.
 Here’s the challenge, though: most players aren’t as intrigued by world-building intricacies.
 At least not beyond the basics of gods, history, politics, power, and, of course, loot (unless they’re like me, a lore muncher).

 DM V wants to change that.
 So he creates a 5e homebrew subclass that incentivizes players to dive into various world-building details by offering mechanical advantages through food.
 A subclass that challenges fellow DMs to consider their setting’s ecology and culinary culture.